-Sustainable fashion brands recognize that every part of their business has an impact on the environment and a big part of their overall mission and ethos is to reduce their environmental footprint.
-This means examining the entire lifecycle of a product, from design, sourcing and raw material production, manufacturing, transport and logistics, warehouse and storage, packaging and shipping, marketing and final sale, use, reuse and recycling.
 There are a lot of ways for brands to be sustainable.
-While there are no set criteria for defining sustainability in fashion, and different brands have different targets and methods, the shared goal is to implement processes and practices that prioritize environmental responsibility and never put profit over the future of the planet.
+While there are no set criteria for defining sustainability, and different companies have different targets and methods, the shared goal is to implement processes and practices that prioritize environmental responsibility and never put profit over the health and future of the planet.

 Some of the strategies sustainable brands use are: